markservantesii/Coursera-Getting-and-Cleaning-Data/README.md

 at this link:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-## The Raw Data
+## Files
-The data contain accelerometer and gyroscope measurements of 30 individuals performing six different activities: Sitting, standing, walking, laying, walking up stairs, and walking downstairs.

-The data, as given, is spread across several files.
-We are interested in the following
-files:
+The following files are included in this project:
+- README.md
+- CodeBook.md
+- run_analysis.R
+- tidy.txt

+## Analysis Script: run_analysis.R
+The run_analysis.R script takes the raw data and creates a single tidy data set, containing the average measurement value for each subject and each activity.
+Before running the script, the following files should be placed in the same working directory:

 **Measurement data:**
-+X_train.txt
-+y_train.txt
-+X_test.txt
-+y_test.txt
++ X_train.txt
++ y_train.txt
++ X_test.txt
++ y_test.txt

 **Variable names:**
-+features.txt
++ features.txt

 **Subject ID's:**
-+subject_test.txt
-+subject_train.txt
++ subject_test.txt
++ subject_train.txt

-These files should be placed in the same working directory as the run_analysis.R script.
+Assuming that these files have been placed in the same working directory, the script does the following:

-## Analysis Script: run_analysis.R
-The run_analysis.R script takes the raw data and creates a single tidy data set, containing the average measurement value for each subject and each activity.
-It works as follows (assuming the data files have been placed in the same working directory):

 1. Load the necessary libraries: data.table, tidyr, dplyr